goffinet/packer-kvm/README.md

 ## Packing monitoring

-Packer use VNC to launch a temporary VM, you can check this windows with a VNC client like `vinagre`.
+Packer use VNC to launch a temporary VM, you can check this window with a VNC client like `vinagre`.

 You can have more details from Packet with the env var `PACKER_LOG=1`.